kiqu3z/printer-monitoring-dashboard/README.md

 #### Flask Server Issues
 Ensure all dependencies are installed and that the virtual environment is activated (if used).

-#### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 #### Contributing
 Feel free to submit issues, fork the repository, and send pull requests for any improvements or bug fixes.